gokulramdas/lilypondsheets/README.md

 # lilypondsheets
-an attempt to create a repository of lilypond score and
+an attempt to create a repository of lilypond scores with friends.